gkazunii/eemix/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python](https://img.shields.io/badge/Python-3.12-blue.svg)](https://www.python.org/downloads/release/python-3120/)

 This repository provides a non-negative tensor decomposition algorithm for optimizing the α-divergence using a double-bound strategy.
-The method has the following key advantages:
+The method has the following advantages:

 1. ✨**No More Learning Rate Tuning**
    Our approach is based on a double-bound EM algorithm, where all parameters are updated simultaneously at each step.
 It does not rely on gradient-based optimization, eliminating the need for learning rate tuning.